 - Some cotter pins and washers have a tendency to fall out during rough use

-Last on our list of 5 recommended tiller cultivators is the Earthquake MC43 Mini Cultivator Tiller.
-The unit weighs 33 lbs.
+The Earthquake MC43 Mini Cultivator Tiller weighs 33 lbs.
 The weight is concentrated in the front where the engine is located, but it can be easy to pick up by lifting from the lowest section of the handlebars.

 The 2-cylinder engine, an Ardisam Viper, is made in China although it is American engineered.
 The Viper is a CARB Compliant Engine.
 CARB stands for California Air Resources Board, an agency that deals with environmental protection, specifically air pollution.